blouyakis/emt_basic/module_2_test.md

 ### Q64 🟢
 **Front**
-Expert clinicians may use different approaches, but share a:
+Expert clinicians may use different approaches of thinking through problems, but which of the following will they have in common?
 · Dislike of ambiguity
 · **Strong foundation of knowledge**
 · Single strategy for everyone